-A common treatment for mental health issues are talking therapies (opens in a new window), including counselling and Cognitive Behavioural Therapy (CBT).
+A common treatment for mental health issues are talking therapies, including counselling and Cognitive Behavioural Therapy (CBT).

 Around 600,000 adults are benefiting from psychological therapies in England every year.
 These therapies involve talking to a wellbeing practitioner or therapist, either one to one, in a group or with family and friends.

-The NHS has more information about the benefits of talking therapies (opens in a new window).
+The NHS has more information about the benefits of talking therapies.
 You can either self refer to these services, or your GP will refer you.

-There's a choice of five 'talking therapy' providers in Derbyshire:
+There are five 'talking therapy' providers in Derbyshire:

 Recovery and Peer Support service